Jacqueline Reses

-Jacqueline (Jackie) Reses is an American businesswoman, investor, author and philanthropist.
-She serves on the board of the Federal Reserve Bank of San Francisco and is the CEO of Post House Capital, a private investment firm.
+Jacqueline (Jackie) Reses (born 1969) is an American businesswoman, investor, author and philanthropist.
+She is the chair and CEO of Lead Bank, a state chartered bank in Kansas City, Missouri, and the CEO of Post House Capital, a private investment firm and family office.
+She is a member of the Kansas City Federal Reserve's Community Depository Advisory Council and the former chairman of the Economic Advisory Council of the San Francisco Federal Reserve.

 Early life and education

 Reses was born in Atlantic City, New Jersey to Ronnie and Stephen Reses.
 Her father owned Reses Pharmacy in nearby Margate.
 In 1988, she graduated early from the Peddie School in New Jersey, spending her senior year at George Washington University.
 She attended the Wharton School of the University of Pennsylvania where she earned a Bachelors of Science degree in economics with honors.